 The Blog At The Beach Talks

-Ice Lolly Holidays had invited three established influencers to give talks on different subjects that we as influencers could input into our blogs and YouTube Channels as a strategy to help boost our brands and would help us too work with brands and gain a following in the future.
+Ice Lolly Holidays had invited three established influencers to give talks on different subjects that we as influencers could input into our blogs and YouTube Channels as a strategy to help boost our brands and would help us to work with brands and gain a following in the future.

 Sophie Mei Lan – Owner of Mama Mei Blog and Co-Owner of Evoke Media Group

-Our first talk of the day was from Sophie who has a vast experience working not only as a blogger and vlogger but also as a journalist, presenter and a filmmaker.
+Our first talk of the day was from Sophie who has vast experience working not only as a blogger and vlogger but also as a journalist, presenter and filmmaker.
 Sophie’s talk was very inspiring and educational because it was focused on how influencers can make the most out of working with media outlets and get our stories out to a bigger audience.
 The Main points Sophie covered;

 How to make it in the Media